-According to the Women’s Therapy Center, some women develop vaginismus after menopause, when womenestrogen levels decrease.
-This causes a lack of vaginal lubrication and elasticity makes intercourse painful, stressful or impossible.
+According to the Women’s Therapy Center, some women develop vaginismus after menopause, when women estrogen levels decrease.
+This causes a lack of vaginal lubrication and elasticity and makes intercourse painful, stressful, or impossible.
 In some women, this can lead to vaginismus.

 There is not always a reason for vaginismus.
-The condition has been linked to sexual abuse, painful intercourse or past trauma and emotional factors.
-But in some cases, there is no direct cause that can be found.
-To make a diagnosis, the doctor will usually take a medical and sexual history, in addition to a physical examination.
+The condition has been linked to sexual abuse, painful intercourse or past trauma, and emotional factors.
+But in some cases, no direct cause can be found.
+The doctor will usually take a medical and sexual history and a physical examination to make a diagnosis.
 These stories can help you know the underlying cause of the contractions.

-Education usually involves teaching about its anatomy, what happens during sexual arousal and intercourse; in addition to information about the muscles involved in vaginismus.
-This can help demystify body parts and provide concrete information about how your body is responding.
-Counseling can be useful for you and your partner to work with a counselor specializing in sexual disorders.
+Education usually involves teaching about its anatomy and what happens during sexual arousal and intercourse, in addition to information about the muscles involved in vaginismus.
+This can help demystify body parts and provide factual information about how your body responds.
+Counseling can be helpful for you and your partner to work with a counselor specializing in sexual disorders.
 Relaxation techniques and hypnosis can also promote relaxation and help you feel more comfortable with sexual intercourse.

-Your doctor or a counselor may recommend the use of vaginal dilators, but you should be aware that you can not use them without the supervision of a professional.
-There are cone-shaped dilators which are placed in the vagina and progressively become larger.
-This helps the vagina muscles stretch and become flexible, thus helping to have a better intimacy.
+Your doctor or a counselor may recommend using vaginal dilators, but you should be aware that you can not use them without the supervision of a professional.
+There are cone-shaped dilators placed in the vagina and progressively become larger.
+This helps the vagina muscles stretch and become flexible, thus helping to have better intimacy.
 After completing the course of treatment with the dilator game, you and your partner can try to have sex again.

-Kegel exercises consist of the repetitive and relaxing contraction of the pelvic floor muscles, which control the vagina, rectum and bladder.
-You can contract these muscles when you are urinating, where after you start, you must stop the flow, in this way you are using the muscles of the pelvic floor, being able to feel that they contract and move up.
+Kegel exercises consist of the repetitive and relaxing contraction of the pelvic floor muscles, which control the vagina, rectum, and bladder.
+You can contract these muscles when you urinate, whereas after you start, you must stop the flow; in this way, you are using the powers of the pelvic floor, feeling that they contract and move up.

-Practicing these exercises helps you regain control of when your muscles contract and relax.
+Practicing these exercises helps you regain control of your muscles, contract, and relax.
 Follow these steps: